 Gum disease is an overgrowth of bacteria in the mouth and, without treatment, it will eventually destroy the bone that supports your teeth, damage soft tissue, and make the gums and teeth separate from each other until the teeth become loose and fall out.

-Gum disease treatment, also called periodontal therapy, can take several forms, including non-surgical laser gum therapy.
+At Dentistry for Life in Philadelphia gum disease treatment, also called periodontal therapy, can take several forms, including non-surgical laser gum therapy.
 The severity of your gum disease will help determine the procedures that will be most effective for cleaning up your oral health.
 A deep cleaning known as soft tissue management removes the decay and bacteria from your mouth.
 A scaler is used to remove tartar from below the gum line while root planing smooths out any bumpy or irregular surfaces so plaque doesn’t have anything to latch onto.

-These efforts stop the progress of gum disease, but in order to promote the reattachment of healthy gums, you must follow your dentist’s strict instructions for at-home care and follow-up visits.
+These efforts stop the progress of gum disease, but in order to promote the reattachment of healthy gums, you must follow your Philadelphia dentist’s strict instructions for at-home care and follow-up visits.
 Depending on the level of gum disease that is present, an antimicrobial rinse may be prescribed.
 It is usually employed to address mild gingivitis, attacking the germs that are responsible for the infection.

 This effort also minimizes the formation of plaque, reduces inflammation, and staunches bleeding gums.
 Because gum disease is an infection, an antibiotic may also be necessary to help promote healing and kill the bacteria that has found a home in your mouth.
 Antibiotics usually take the form of mouthwash or topical treatments, and they are often used to treat the early stages of gum disease.